NTTDATAInnovation/taGPT/README.md

-# NDBS TaGPT
+# NDBS TAGPT
-NDBS TagGPT is a WIP auto-label solution for NDBS.
-It is based on the paper [TagGPT: Large Language Models are Zero-shot Multimodal Taggers](https://arxiv.org/abs/2304.03022) and the related TagGPT source code - Although 95% have changed.
+NDBS TAGPT is a WIP auto-label solution for NDBS, to be used as a sample project in the IBM AI CoE.

 ## 🔧 Dependencies